microsoftgraph/msgraph-cds-workrides-sample/mobileapp/README.md

             }));
 ```

-Once you have completed authentication and have GraphClient initialized, you can begin to make calls to the service.
-The requests in the SDK follow the format of the Microsoft Graph API's RESTful syntax.
+Once you have completed authentication and have GraphClient initialized, you can begin to make calls to the Microsoft Graph service.
+The requests in the SDK follows the format of the Microsoft Graph API's RESTful syntax.

-For example, to retrieve a list of users from my organization (GET /users):
+For example, to retrieve a list of users from my organization (i.e. GET /users):

 ```csharp
 var result = await GraphClient.Instance.Beta.Users.Request().GetAsync();
 ```

-Aditionally WorkRides uses [query parameters](https://developer.microsoft.com/en-us/graph/docs/overview/query_parameters) to control the result and the returned amount of data:
+Aditionally WorkRides uses [query parameters](https://developer.microsoft.com/en-us/graph/docs/overview/query_parameters) to control the result and the returned data:
 * Filter the query result with the *Filter* method
  (in REST is provided by the $filter parameter).
 For example to obtain the users from my department.
 * Control the amuont of data returned in the response using the *Select* method (in REST is provided by the $select parameter).